-Located on the Asian side of the city, Kadikoy is one of the most cosmopolitan neighborhoods of Istanbul.
-With art spaces, bookshops, many many bars, and shops, the area is a cultural center for many locals and expats that live the most populated city of Turkey.
+Located on the Asian side of the city, Kadikoy is one of the most cosmopolitan neighbourhoods in Istanbul.
+With art spaces, bookshops, many many bars, and shops, the area is a cultural center for many locals and expats that live in the most populated city in Turkey.

 If you are visiting Istanbul, Kadikoy is one of the must-see places that you should not miss.
 From historical places to trendy art spots, we are going to show you in this post the best things to do in Kadikoy.

 Because 13 things are a lot to see in one day, staying in Kadikoy during your trip to Istanbul is an excellent idea.
 In fact, splitting your accommodation between the European and Asian sides of Istanbul is a great idea if you want to explore both cultures.